Pedurabo/PDM-Tracker/README.md

-﻿# PDM-Tracker
+# PDM-Tracker
- # 📱 Parish Development Model (PDM) App

-A mobile application designed to support the **Parish Development Model (PDM)** initiative in Uganda by digitizing parish-level data, improving transparency, and streamlining access to government development programs.

----
+**Android application** supporting Uganda’s **Parish Development Model (PDM)**.

+The app digitizes parish-level data collection, household registration, beneficiary tracking, and reporting to improve coordination between local leaders and government development programs.

+## Problem
+At the parish level, data is often collected manually, beneficiary tracking is difficult, transparency in fund allocation is limited, and monitoring is inconsistent.

-## 📌 Overview
+## Solution

-The **PDM App** is an Android-based solution built to enhance the implementation of Uganda’s Parish Development Model by enabling:
+A mobile system that enables:

-- Digital registration of households and beneficiaries
+- Digital household and beneficiary registration
-- Efficient data collection at parish level
-- Tracking of development funds and activities
-- Improved communication between local leaders and citizens
+- Role-based access for local leaders and officers
-- Transparent monitoring of government programs

-This system is designed to support grassroots development by bringing services closer to the people.

----

-## 🎯 Problem Statement

-In many communities, especially at parish level:

-- Data collection is manual and inefficient
-- Tracking beneficiaries is difficult
+- Tracking of PDM funds and activities
-- Transparency in fund allocation is limited
-- Communication between local leaders and citizens is slow
-- Monitoring and reporting is inconsistent
+- Real-time status updates and basic reporting

-The PDM App solves these challenges by introducing a centralized digital system.

----

-## 💡 Solution

-A mobile application that:

-- Digitizes parish-level records
-- Tracks beneficiaries and household data
-- Provides real-time updates on development activities
-- Supports local leaders (LC1, parish chiefs, etc.)
-- Enhances accountability in government programs

----
+- Foundation for offline support in low-connectivity areas

-## 🛠️ Tech Stack
+## Tech Stack
 - **Language:** Kotlin
-- **IDE:** Android Studio
+- **Platform:** Android
 - **Architecture:** MVVM (recommended)
-- **Database:** Firebase / Room (depending on implementation stage)
-- **Backend:** Firebase / REST API (future expansion)
 - **UI:** Material Design Components

----
+- **Backend / Data:** Firebase / Room (depending on implementation stage)
+- **IDE:** Android Studio

-## 📱 Key Features
+## Key Features

-### 👥 User Management
-- Registration & login system
-- Role-based access (Admin, LC1, Parish Officer, Citizen)
+- User authentication and role-based access (Admin, LC1, Parish Officer, Citizen)

-### 🏘️ Household Registration
-- Capture household details
-- Store demographic data
+- Household registration with demographic data
-- Assign unique IDs

-### 💰 Beneficiary Tracking
-- Track PDM fund beneficiaries
-- Monitor funding distribution
-- Update status in real time

-### 📊 Reporting Dashboard
-- Visual summaries of parish data
-- Progress tracking
+- Beneficiary tracking and funding status
-- Exportable reports

-### 📡 Offline Support (Planned)
+- Simple reporting dashboard
-- Store data offline and sync later
+- Designed for future offline sync
-- Useful for rural areas with poor connectivity

----

-## 🧭 System Flow
+## Getting Started

-1. LC1/Parish officer logs into the system
+1. Clone the repository
-2. Households are registered into the system
-3. Beneficiaries are selected and tracked
-4. Data is stored and synced to central database
-5. Reports are generated for monitoring and decision-making

----
+2. Open the project in Android Studio
+3. Sync Gradle
+4. Add your `google-services.json` (if using Firebase)
+5. Run on an emulator or physical device

-## 🏗️ Project Structure (Suggested)
+## Project Status
+Core structure and feature design are in place.
+Some advanced features (full offline support, advanced reporting) are planned for future iterations.

+## Why this project
+Built to address real grassroots development challenges in Uganda by bringing digital tools closer to local administration and citizens.